nitlang/nitutorial/01_hello.md

 A lot of dome life systems and security protocol are based on Nit.
 This may be our chance!
 We need you to master this language!

 According to apocryphal documentation, Nit is a statically typed language that aims at elegance, simplicity and intuitiveness.

-For instance, `print` is a function that print something at the screen
+For instance, `print` is a function that print something at the screen.

 ~~~nit
 print "I print therefore I am."